The Coordination Office for the Preservation of Written Cultural Heritage (KEK)

 A restoration project funded by the Koordinierungsstelle: The address book of the artist Hannah Höch in the Berlinische Galerie © Berlinische Galerie, Landesmuseum für Moderne Kunst, Fotografie und Architektur, Hannah-Höch-Archiv / Kai-Annett Becker

-The establishment of the coordination office goes back to an initiative of German libraries and archives, which launched the “Allianz Schriftliches Kulturgut Erhalten” (Alliance for the Preservation of Written Cultural Heritage) in 2001.
-The Stiftung Preußischer Kulturbesitz was represented in this alliance by the Berlin State Library.
-With its memorandum “ZUKUNFT BEWAHREN” (Preserving the Future), published in 2009, the Allianz provided the main impetus for the creation of a national Coordination Office for the Preservation of Written Cultural Heritage.
+The establishment of the Coordination Office stems from an initiative by German libraries and archives, which launched the “Alliance for the Preservation of Written Cultural Heritage” in 2001.
+The Prussian Cultural Heritage Foundation was represented in this by the Berlin State Library.
+With its 2009 memorandum “PRESERVING THE FUTURE”, the Alliance provided the key impetus for the creation of a national coordination office for the preservation of written cultural heritage.